Financial-Times/engineering-progression/docs/competencies.md

 # Contributing: Engineering Competencies

 The Engineering competencies are used to help identify when an engineer is ready for promotion.
-Every engineer in the CTO organisation of the Financial Times should be able to have a say in this.
-This guide is for people who want to make suggestions, edit, and write competencies.
+Every engineer in the CTO organisation of the Financial Times can help shape these competencies.
+While they are in alpha and beta we are especially interested in contributions.

   - [Language Guidelines](#language-guidelines)
   - [Editing on GitHub](#editing-on-github)